djordjemilic/go-react-todo/README.md

 <!-- ABOUT THE PROJECT -->
 ## ToDo app with Go & React

-Since I'm learning Go programming language, I've decided to make this simple ToDo app in order to practice Go, as well to improve my skills with Typescript and React.
+Since I'm learning Go programming language, I've decided to make this simple ToDo app in order to practice Go, as well as to improve my skills with Typescript and React.